-The best wellness gifts, according to Ritual employees
+The best wellness gifts, according to Ritual staff

 Ritual knows wellness inside and out.
-That’s why we turned to employees at the purveyor of transparently made and sourced vitamins to share with Recommender their favorite gifts to help keep well.
+That’s why we turned to staff members at the purveyor of transparently made and sourced vitamins to share with Recommender their favorite gifts to help keep well.
 Whether that means exercise, tracking progress, or just looking and feeling good, see below for products that will help the people on your list feel their best.

 Mate Organic Stretch Leggings and Organic Stretch Sports Bra—$68, $38